 The change recently declared that an annual investment of US$2.4 trillion per year will be required until 2035 (at least) in order to avoid the worst impacts of the climate catastrophe, signalling a great capacity for growth in ethical finance yet.

-Overall, as Australia is so well positioned as a future renewable energy exporter and potential world-leader in a revolutionised, green economy, the outlook for ethical investment looks positive.
-If you would like to learn more about how you can get involved with ethical investing yourself, join our Meetup group here and sign-up to our mailing list here.
+Overall, as Australia is so well positioned as a future renewable energy exporter and potential world leader in a revolutionised, green economy, the outlook for ethical investment looks positive.
+If you would like to learn more about how you can get involved with ethical investing yourself, check out our upcoming events here and sign-up for our mailing list here.
 You can also download the Bloom app if you're ready to start your Climate Impact Investing journey.